Here the complete TOEFL Practice Test for your TOEFL test preparation.

 Section 1: Listening

 In this part you will see short conversations between two people.
 Choose the best answer to each question.
-Answer the questions on the basis of what is stated or implied by the speakers.
+Answer the questions on the basis of what is stated or implied by the speakers.1.
+Woman: Pardon me.
+Do you know what time that this store opens?

 Man: I do not, but I believe that it is written on the door.